Academic Catalog

 3 Credits / 3.0 Periods for Lecture

-Development of critical thinking skills in using information.
-Exploration of how information can be used as a tool or a weapon.
-Explanation of the role of information as a consumer and creator.
-Recognition of the impact of culture and worldview on how information is understood, created, and disseminated.
-Prerequisites: A grade of "C" or better in ENG101 or ENG107.
+Develop a critical approach to using information as both a consumer and creator.
+Explore the impact of culture and worldview on how information is created, shared, understood, and used.
+Utilize analysis, evaluation, interpretation, and synthesis through substantial writing and/or speaking tasks.
+Prerequisites: A grade of C or better in ENG101 or ENG107.

-Fulfills: Social-Behavioral Sciences [SB]; Social-Behavioral Sciences [SB]-in combo; Literacy & Critical Inquiry [L]; Literacy & Critical Inquiry [L]-in combo
+Fulfills: Literacy & Critical Inquiry [L]; Literacy & Critical Inquiry [L]-in combo; Social-Behavioral Sciences [SB]; Social-Behavioral Sciences [SB]-in combo

-IFS210 / Information Without Borders: Research in a Global Society
+IFS210 / Digital Information and Access in a Global Society

 3 Credits / 3.0 Periods for Lecture